berkeley-stat243/stat243-fall-2022/howtos/accessingUnixCommandLine.md

 ### Access via the Statistical Computing Facility (SCF)

-With an SCF account (available [here](https://scf.berkeley.edu/account), you can access a bash shell in the ways listed below.
+With an SCF account (available [here](https://scf.berkeley.edu/account)), you can access a bash shell in the ways listed below.

 Those of you in the Statistics Department should be in the process of getting an SCF account.
 Everyone else will need an SCF account when we get to the unit on parallel computing, but you can request an account now if you prefer.

 1. You can login to our various Linux servers and access a bash shell that way.
 Please see [http://statistics.berkeley.edu/computing/access](http://statistics.berkeley.edu/computing/access).

-2. You can also access a bash shell via the SCF JupyterHub interface; please see the `accessingPython.md` instructions but when you click on `New`, choose `Terminal`.
+2. You can also access a bash shell via the SCF JupyterHub interface; please see the [Accessing Python](accessingPython.md) instructions but when you click on `New`, choose `Terminal`.
 This is very similar to the DataHub functionality discussed above.